ibm-cloud-docs/vpc/vpc-concepts.md

 ## Image
 {: #image-def}
-The information required to launch a virtual server instance, or _instance_.
+The information required to create a virtual server instance, or _instance_.
 Typically, it is a snapshot image of a commercially-available operating system, used for booting.
 When you create an instance, you can select from the supported stock images or a custom image that was imported from {{site.data.keyword.cos_full_notm}}.

 ## Instance
 {: #instance-def}